eripum9/Momentum-Control/README.md

 - No slime block mechanics required, you can also use other movement methods.
 - Does **not** fling players upward—only multiplies their current movement speed.

-## Installation
-1. Ensure you have a Minecraft server running Paper.
-2. Download the latest version of the MomentumControl JAR file.
-3. Place the JAR file into the `plugins` folder of your Paper server.
-4. Restart the server to load the plugin.

 ## Usage
 - Use a command block to run `/changevelocity <player> <value>`.
   - `<player>` can be a player name or a selector (`@p`, `@a`, `@s`, etc.).